rmadar/go-simple-examples/plotting/README.md

 ## Cheat sheet of go plotting

-Structure of the plotting tools:
+Structure of the plotting tools (WIP):
 ```go
 Figure
  |- canvas